Allen-Tildesley/examples/GUIDE.md

 and intermediate configurations `cnf.001`, `cnf.002` etc during the run.

 Some of the programs simulate a single chain of atoms, without periodic boundary conditions.
-Initial configurations for these may be prepared using the `initialize_chain` program.
+Initial configurations for these may also be prepared using the `initialize` program selecting `molecules="chain"`, an appropriate number of atoms, for example `n=13`, and `velocities=.true.` if required.
+There is an option `constraints=.true.` if the velocities should be chosen with constraints applied relative to the bonds between neighbouring atoms in the chain.

 A utility program,
 `adjust` takes in an MC or MD configuration and scales the velocities to change the kinetic energy per atom by a specified amount, and/or the positions (and the box length) to change the density by a specified amount.
+A program `resize` multiplies the box length by an integer factor, and duplicates the atomic positions accordingly.
+You may prefer to write your own program or script to perform these types of operation.

 ## Lennard-Jones simulation programs
 A large number of the examples simulate the Lennard-Jones liquid.